-The Statement of Accounts was authorised for issue by the Corporate Director of Resources on 05 December 2024.
+The Statement of Accounts was authorised for issue by the Corporate Director of Resources on the 28 November 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.